Student Chromebook Apps and Extensions

 Our vision on campus is to increase the amount of technology used in the classroom, and additionally to increase the influence of computer science concepts/skills in all curriculum areas at BMHS.
 By Integrating the use of technology as a tool, lessons can be designed that increase student engagement, subject understanding, and to enhance higher order thinking skills, or overall student achievement.
 Our goal is to create a digitally-literate and innovative student - a student capable of accessing, digesting, evaluating and engaging with the vast amount of information available to them today.

 Where are we in the process?
 Major changes are underway.
 There are new tools available in the classroom to both students and teachers.
 Furthermore, there are new methods, strategies, and techniques being used by teachers to deliver instruction.
 BMHS made a considerable investment in our network infrastructure, so that we can ensure the smooth operation and access to network resources and the internet.
 We have been providing our faculty and staff with professional development opportunities.
 We are offering new courses to our students.
-There are many changes taking place on campus in this time of transition.
-With all the change, we also expect failure.
-BMHS is aware that not everything about our initiatives will be a success.
-Teachers will be trying new lessons, technology will fail, batteries will die, networks will crash, and Chromebooks will break.
-BMHS recognizes that we are not afraid to fail, and each incident of our intentions not working out according to plan is an opportunity for reflection and refinement.
+There are many changes taking place on campus, and we look forward to continuing to expand our technology platform and prepare our students for life and careers in the 21st century.